Picxy23/51-MicroController/README.md

 - Change ``Jumper (cap)`` for Matrix LED
 - All code comments are in English

-Credit: Jiangsu University of Science and Technology
+Credit: Jiangsu University of Science and Technology 江协科技